Vlasenko2006/Crack_Finder/README.md

 # Crack_Finder
 # Concrete Crack Detection with ResNet-18

+This is a lightweigted classificator-based neural network for cracks detection.
+Give it a foto of an inspected object, or even a video, and it will spotify cracks, delivering their locations

 This repository provides a pipeline for training a ResNet-18 neural network to classify concrete surface images as "cracked" or "uncracked".
 The model uses transfer learning, checkpointing, and a tqdm progress bar for efficient training on your own dataset.

 ---